Association & Board

 You will be able to find a photo of the current board here soon.

-We are Victor, Paulina, Maria, Marvin and Julia and together we form the board of the association Junge Sprachwissenschaft e.
+We are Victor, Pauline, Maria, Marvin, Julia and Aaricia and together we form the board of the association Junge Sprachwissenschaft e.
 V. The name translates to ‘Association for Young Linguistics’ in English.
 The association was founded in 2015 as a successor to the StuTS e.V. by members of the StuTS-community.
-The first board was composed of Dominik, Stefanie and Sebastian, the second bord of Annika, Jorina, Sebastian, Bettina, Tobias and Markus.
+The first board was composed of Dominik, Stefanie and Sebastian, the second board of Annika, Jorina, Sebastian, Bettina, Tobias and Markus.
 We would like to thank them for their initiative and ongoing support for the association and our work as a board!

 The Association for Young Linguistics wants to connect young linguists within and across linguistic and related disciplines.
 We also see it as our task to further the understanding and handling of language in society.
 The aims as defined in the statutes are realised among other activities through our support of the StuTS (Studentische Tagung Sprachwissenschaft, Student Conference for Linguistics).
 As successor to the StuTS e.V., we feel especially connected to this particular conference, but we also support the organisation of other events for academic networking and discourse.